SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

-   The call to the ``digitNames`` dictionary's subscript is followed by an exclamation point (``!``), because dictionary subscripts return an optional value to indicate that the dictionary lookup can fail if the key does not exist.
+   The call to the ``digitNames`` dictionary's subscript is followed by an exclamation point (``!``), because dictionary subscripts return an optional value to indicate that the dictionary lookup can fail if the key doesn't exist.
    In the example above, it is guaranteed that ``number % 10`` will always be a valid subscript key for the ``digitNames`` dictionary, and so an exclamation point is used to force-unwrap the ``String`` value